wltechblog/p2pftp/README.md

 ## Requirements

 - Go 1.24.1 or higher
-- Modern web browsers with WebRTC support
-- https reverse proxy such as Caddy or nginx
+- https reverse proxy such as Caddy or nginx for production deployments

 ## Installation